-MOST of us agree that gratuitous cruelty to animals is wrong.
+It’s fair to say that most of us will agree that gratuitous cruelty to animals is wrong.
 But why?
 Is it because people who are cruel to animals are more likely to be cruel to human beings?
 Or is it because the animals have an absolute right not to suffer?
-Then again, are there more complex arguments about rights and responsibilities to be made?
+Or are there more complex arguments about rights and responsibilities to be made?

 David Naguib Pellow also takes no prisoners in his energetically written polemic Total Liberation.
 This is a call for direct action.
 “All oppression is linked!” he raves.
 “Never apologise for your rage!” and “Liberation from government and market!”
 Pellow’s aim (the title of his second chapter) is nothing less than: “Justice for the Earth and all its animals”, and the book is as broad-brush as the rather impudent slogans suggest.

 Rather more meditative, but still polemical, is Interspecies Ethics by Cynthia Willett, which styles the behaviour of young African and Indian elephants as an insurgency against human oppression.
 Adolescent males, she writes, alone or in gangs, “have been attacking villages and ploughing under swathes of crops in retaliation for the murder of their families and the destruction of their tribal land.”
 And this is no figure of speech.
 “Animals are like us,” she insists.
 We must “secure animal rights … support cross-species solidarity with animal co-workers and co-inhabitants of inter-species communities”.

 I’m a naturally cautious supporter of the animal rights movement, as I’m not sure I make sense of a concept of “rights” that doesn’t include “responsibilities”.
 My rights are how society must treat me; my responsibilities are the obligations I owe to society.
 The two necessarily go together.
 If animals have rights, what are their responsibilities?